l50/unm_ismart_presentation/3_vulnerable_targets.md

 It turns out the content that we provide for the search value gets inserted into the page via `innerHTML`.
 [The W3C docs](https://www.w3.org/TR/2008/WD-html5-20080610/dom.html#innerhtml0) tell us that script elements do not get executed when they are inserted into a page via `innerHTML`.
 So even though the search field is vulnerable to XSS, a `script` payload isn't going to work.

-These vulnerabilities are quite common and can be found in a number of different products.
-Back in 2017 and 2018, I actually found a few in a couple of Microsoft products - specifically Sharepoint and Azure.
-Because Microsoft has a bug bounty program, they actually paid me for these findings!
+These vulnerabilities are quite common and can be found in several different products.
+Back in 2017 and 2018, I found a few in a couple of Microsoft products - specifically Sharepoint and Azure.
+Because Microsoft has a bug bounty program, I actually got paid for these findings!
 We'll talk about that in a bit - in the meantime, if you want to find more details on those findings, here are the links:

 Sharepoint finding: https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2017-8629
 Azure finding: https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2018-8600